 A shell is used to provide a solid outer layer, protecting you from wind and moisture.
 In a high quality Gore-Tex shell, you’ll find unparalleled breathability.
 For more freedom of movement on the mountain, a mid-layer or hoodie with a water repellent coating will not only save the pennies but do a stellar job at adding a little warmth for when the sun goes down and prevent the slush from soaking through.

 The original Buff’s not only look great but are a useful accessory.
-For the Spring, try out the High UV Protection Buff.
+For Spring, try a High UV Protection Buff.
 It blocks 95% of UV rays and transports moisture away from your skin to leave you cool.

 Goggles work well on the slopes, but you can’t wear them on the lunch terrace.
 A pair of sunnies will keep you looking cool and reduce the glare from your pint glass.